caisak/Project-Gutenberg-modernized/README.md

 Note that this was a group assignment but my partner was sick and couldn't participate as much as planned.
 My partner did the contact form and footer, the rest is made by me.

+We recieved the grade pass with distinction (VG in swedish) which was the highest grade available for this assignment.

 ## The Project